webplatform/docs/tutorials/generated_content/index.md

 ====More details====

-For information about individual properties affecting backgrounds, and about other options when you specify background images, see the {{ cssxref("background") }} reference page.
+For information about individual properties affecting backgrounds, and about other options when you specify background images, see the '''background''' reference page.

 == Action: Adding a background image ==